Stand Out With an Undergraduate Degree From Webster

 Student actor wearing suit points skyward with actor in eyepatch sits among papers flying in the air behind

 Webster's Sargent Conservatory of Theatre Arts is committed to your artistic growth and academic success.
-The first step is to fill out our application.
+The first step is to fill out an application.

 Get Started on Your Fine Arts Degree in Acting